pyca/cryptography/docs/security.rst

 * The steps we will be taking to remedy the issue.
 * The patches, if any, that will be applied to ``cryptography``.
-* The date on which the ``cryptography`` team will apply these patches, issue new releases and publicly disclose the issue.
+* The date on which the ``cryptography`` team will apply these patches, issue new releases, and publicly disclose the issue.

 Simultaneously, the reporter of the issue will receive notification of the date on which we plan to take the issue public.